What is a Service Promise & Why is it so Important?

 A service promise sets the standard for frontline employees, and guides them to deliver on the things that matter most to their customers.
 It also —

-• Helps to identify what behaviours should be rewarded and recognized.
+- Helps to identify what behaviors should be rewarded and recognized.

 A strong, accurate service promise is like a clear roadmap for your frontline team.
 And the evidence is clear — businesses with transparent, well-informed service standards are widely understood to deliver better customer experiences.
 Businesses with better customer experiences have higher customer satisfaction rates, reduced customer churn and increased revenues.